RobinNagpal/fuel-token-track-docs/Contract.md

 - u64: u64 is one of the primitive types in Sway.
 It is 64-bit unsigned integer.

-Next, we define the ABI for our project, we will go over the details of each of these function when we implement them
+Next, you'll define the ABI for your project, we will go over the details of each of these function when we implement them

 ```
 // Define the contract's ABI (Application Binary Interface)